-You might have heard of a “Zoom Boom” in cosmetic surgery and it’s true: Never before have so many of us wanted to do something about the wrinkles, lines, and sagging skin in our faces.
-Because never before have we spent so much time staring at ourselves on a screen from a new – and sadly not flattering – vantage point.
-In addition, more people are now able to recover in the privacy of their homes without necessarily having to sacrifice vacation time.
-This has led to a big spike in demand for facial procedures from facelifts to non-surgical skin tightening, laser resurfacing, microneedling, dermal fillers, and more.
+You might have heard of a “Zoom Boom” in cosmetic surgery as a result of the COVID-19 pandemic, and it’s true: Never before have so many of us wanted to do something about the wrinkles, lines, and sagging skin in our faces.
+Because never before did we spend so much time staring at ourselves on a screen from a new – and sadly not flattering – vantage point.
+This led to a big spike in demand for facial procedures in 2021 and 2022, from facelifts to non-surgical skin tightening, laser resurfacing, microneedling, dermal fillers & injectables, and more.

 That Pesky Neck

 The area most often complained about is the neck – with new folds and sagging skin appearing seemingly out of nowhere whenever you tilt your gaze slightly downward at a computer or phone screen, often in poor lighting.
 “I can’t believe how old my neck looks” is one of the most common complaints we get.